Newry City A.F.C.

-Newry City Athletic Football Club are an intermediate-level Northern Irish football club competing in the NIFL Premier Intermediate League.
+Newry City Athletic Football Club, referred to as Newry City, are a semi-professional Northern Irish football club competing in the NIFL Championship, having been promoted from the NIFL Premier Intermediate League in May 2026.
+They also compete in the Irish Cup.

-They are based in Newry, County Down and play at the Showgrounds.
-The club's colours are blue and white.
+The club is based in Newry, County Down and plays at the Showgrounds on the south eastern outskirts of the city.
+Newry City are a part of the Mid-Ulster Football Association.
+The club's colours are blue and white, with the jersey ordinarily employing blue and white vertical stripes.

 Background

 Newry City A.F.C. is regarded as a phoenix club.
 The club it replaced was originally formed as Newry Town F.C in 1918, was renamed Newry City F.C. when Newry was awarded city status, and was dissolved in its previous iteration in September 2012, when a winding-up petition brought against the club by former player and manager Gerry Flynn was granted, and the club decided not to appeal the decision.
 This led to the majority of Newry City's players leaving for nearby rivals, Warrenpoint Town.

-The new club was formed a year later by supporters of the defunct club, with its deliberately similar name, wearing the same colours and having the same home as its predecessor; as such, it is regarded as a phoenix club for Newry City F.C., but has, and claims, no legal connection to the former club business, and did not inherit its history or honours.
+The new club was formed a year later by supporters of the defunct club, with its deliberately similar name, wearing the same colours and having the same home as its predecessor; as such, it is regarded as a phoenix club for Newry City F.C., but doesn't claim any legal connection to the former club business, and did not inherit its history or honours.